 How to Travel to Tahiti on a Budget

 French Polynesia is not a typical destination for budget travelers since Tahiti trips are rather expensive.
-This is especially true if you want to stay at a resort, or in a hotel in and around the resorts.
+This is especially true if you want to stay at a resort, or in a hotel in and around the resort.

 But this most exotic and romantic paradise on earth does not have to remain a dream out of your reach.